tonygoacher/AiAvrRotaryEncoder/README.md

      File -> Examples -> Ai Esp32 Rotary Encoder

-## Connecting Rotary Encoder Module to your microcontroller ESP32, ESP8266 (or similar)
+## Connecting Rotary Encoder Module to your microcontroller

 This are instructions for "Rotary Encoder Module" which is actually Rotary Encoder with 2 resistors on board.